 The SLM-C functional entity acts as the application client for location management related transactions.
 To be compliant with the HTTP procedures in the present document the SLM-C:

-shall support the role of XCAP client as specified in IETF RFC 4825 [9];
+a) shall support the role of XCAP client as specified in IETF RFC 4825 [9];

-shall support the role of XDMC as specified in OMA OMA-TS-XDM_Core-V2_1 [12];
+b) shall support the role of XDMC as specified in OMA OMA-TS-XDM_Core-V2_1 [ref30];

-shall support the location management procedures in clause 6.2;
+c) shall support the location management procedures in clause 6.2;

-shall support the off-network location management procedure in clause 6.3; and
+d) shall support the off-network location management procedure in clause 6.3; and

-shall support HTTP client and HTTP server functionalities as specified in IETF RFC 7230 [20].
+e) shall support HTTP client and HTTP server functionalities as specified in IETF RFC 7230 [20].

 To be compliant with the CoAP procedures in the present document the SLM-C:

-- shall support the role of CoAP client as specified in IETF RFC 7252 [21];
+a) shall support the role of CoAP client as specified in IETF RFC 7252 [21];

-- shall support FETCH method of CoAP as specified in IETF RFC 8132 [24];
+b) shall support FETCH method of CoAP as specified in IETF RFC 8132 [24];

-- shall support the capability to observe resources as specified in IETF RFC 7641 [23];
+c) shall support the capability to observe resources as specified in IETF RFC 7641 [23];

-- shall support the block-wise transfer as specified in IETF RFC 7959 [22];
+d) shall support the block-wise transfer as specified in IETF RFC 7959 [22];

-- may support the robust block transfer as specified in IETF draft draft-ietf-core-new-block-14 [27];
+e) may support the robust block transfer as specified in IETF RFC 9177 [27];

-- should support CoAP over TCP and Websocket as specified in IETF RFC 8323 [25];
+f) should support CoAP over TCP and Websocket as specified in IETF RFC 8323 [25];

-- shall support CBOR encoding as specified in IETF RFC 8949 [26]; and
+g) shall support CBOR encoding as specified in IETF RFC 8949 [26]; and

-- shall support the procedures in clause 6.2.
+h) shall support the procedures in clause 6.2.

 NOTE 1: The security mechanism to be supported for the CoAP procedures is described in 3GPP TS 24.547 [6].